Belinda Carlisle: Health

 During the initial stages of her tenure with the Go-Go's, Carlisle developed a serious addiction to cocaine and alcohol that went on to span 30 years.
-Simultaneously, she had also developed an eating disorder, which she said stemmed from media comments regarding her appearance; her excessive cocaine use helped keep her weight down.
+Simultaneously, she had developed an eating disorder which she said stemmed from media comments regarding her appearance; her excessive cocaine use helped keep her weight down.
 Additionally, Carlisle admitted to using LSD, quaaludes, and MDA regularly as both a teenager and adult.
 In a 2017 interview, she told The Guardian that she "couldn't believe [she wasn't] dead".

 In 2005, at the height of her drug abuse, Carlisle spent three days isolated in a London hotel room binging cocaine.
 At one point, she recalled that she looked at herself in the mirror and was alarmed that she "didn't see a light or a soul" in her eyes.
 "I sat in my room and did [cocaine] all evening.
 Between lines [of cocaine], I smoked cigarettes, played games on my laptop, and paced the room.
 I must have smoked ten packs of cigarettes in two days."
 On the third day, Carlisle said she had a vision of herself being found dead in a hotel, accompanied by an auditory hallucination in which a loud voice informed her: "You are going to die here if you carry on like this."
 The incident jarred Carlisle into seeking sobriety, and she says she has been sober since 2005.

 She told The Sydney Morning Herald in 2014: "I don't smoke anymore, I don't drink any more and I don't do drugs any more.
 I am very much into my Buddhism.
 I found turning 40 [in 1998] a real passage in time for me."
-Carlisle states in her autobiography Lips Unsealed: A Memoir (2010) that she has practiced Nichiren Buddhism as a member of the Soka Gakkai International since 2002, and she often mentions in press interviews that she chants Namu Myōhō Renge Kyō daily.
+Carlisle states in her autobiography Lips Unsealed: A Memoir (2010) that she has practiced Nichiren Buddhism as a member of the Soka Gakkai International since 2002, and she often mentions in press interviews that she chants Nam Myōhō Renge Kyō daily.
 She has also credited the practice with helping her maintain sobriety.

 Activism

-Carlisle supports LGBT rights, which she made public after her son, Duke, came out to her at age fourteen.
+Carlisle supports LGBT rights, which she made public after her son, Duke, came out to her at age fourteen in 2006.

 In 2014, Carlisle co-founded Animal People Alliance, a nonprofit organization based in Calcutta, India, that raises funds and trains and employs impoverished women to care for street animals.
 "We are teaching people that animals have feelings," says Carlisle.
 "How to recognize a street animal in distress.
 There is a middle class developing and they still don't have proper vet care, so a lot of what we do will be educational.
 We're partnering with a hospital in Calcutta to teach about adoption and to get access to emergency rooms."